kalate/my-reads/README.md

 # my-reads
-A Goodreads-inspired website to keep track of one's reading (in-progress)
+A Goodreads-inspired website (in progress) to keep track of one's reading

 ### View of all added books